Fast Posterior Sampling in Tightly Identified SVARs Using 'Soft' Sign Restrictions: Introduction

 \citet{Chan_Matthes_Yu_2025} exploit invariance of the uniform distribution for $\mathbf{Q}$ to column permutations and sign flips to efficiently generate draws that satisfy sign and ranking restrictions on impact responses.
 Their method can be combined with an accept-reject step to impose additional restrictions, though this will be costly if these restrictions substantially tighten identification.
 The gains from their method are largest in high-dimensional SVARs, as there are many possible permutations, while the gains are smaller in the lower-dimensional SVARs that we focus on.\footnote{\citet{Hou_2024} proposes an MCMC algorithm for posterior sampling under linear equality and inequality restrictions on impact impulse responses, with additional inequality restrictions implementable via an accept-reject step.
 The posterior corresponds to an independent Gaussian prior over the columns of the impact impulse-response matrix, rather than the uniform prior for $\mathbf{Q}$.}

 In contrast with these existing approaches, our sampler can be directly applied when the identifying restrictions are nonlinear and/or constrain all columns of $\mathbf{Q}$, and can thus handle a wide variety of identifying restrictions, provided these take the form of inequalities.
-These include restrictions on: impulse responses (e.g. \citealt{Uhlig_2005}); structural coefficients (e.g. \citealt{Arias_Caldara_Rubio-Ramirez_2019}); ratios of impulse responses and elasticities (e.g. \citealt{Kilian_Murphy_2012,Baumeister_Hamilton_2024}); long-run cumulative impulse responses (e.g. \citealt{Furlanetto_etal_2025}); and forecast error variance decompositions (e.g. \citealt{Volipcella_2021}).
+These include restrictions on: impulse responses (e.g. \citealt{Uhlig_2005}); structural coefficients (e.g. \citealt{Arias_Caldara_Rubio-Ramirez_2019}); ratios of impulse responses and elasticities (e.g. \citealt{Kilian_Murphy_2012,Baumeister_Hamilton_2024}); and forecast error variance decompositions (e.g. \citealt{Volipcella_2021}).
 They are also applicable under: shape or ranking restrictions (e.g. \citealt{Amir-Ahmadi_Drautzburg_2021}); narrative restrictions (e.g. \citealt{Ludvigson_Ma_Ng_2018,Ludvigson_Ma_Ng_2021,Antolin-Diaz_Rubio-Ramirez_2018}); and restrictions on the relationship between proxies and structural shocks (e.g. \citealt{Arias_Rubio-Ramirez_Waggoner_2021,Giacomini_Kitagawa_Read_2022b,Braun_Bruggemann_2022}).

 In contemporaneous work, \cite{Arias_Rubio-Ramirez_Shin_2026} develop a Gibbs sampler to sample from the posterior of the orthogonal reduced-form parameters, focusing on SVARs with a large number of variables.
 Their sampler requires iteratively sampling from conditional densities that are truncated by the sign restrictions using the elliptical slice sampler from \cite{Murray_Adams_MacKay_2010}.
 Soft sign restrictions could in principle be exploited to more efficiently sample from these conditional densities when the sign restrictions substantially truncate their support.